 INVESTIGATION OF EXPOSURES

-COVID-19 exposures are defined by Cal-OSHA regulations as a “close contact” exposure to a COVID-19 case, which includes being within six feet of an individual with COVID-19 for a cumulative total of 15 minutes or more during any 24-hour period within or overlapping with the “high-risk exposure period” for that individual.
-The High-Risk Exposure Period for a person who develops COVID-19 symptoms is the period beginning two days before first developing symptoms and continuing until ten days after symptoms have passed, provided there have been at least 24 hours without fever (without fever-reducing medication) and other symptoms have improved.
-For those not showing symptoms, the High-Risk Exposure Period is from two days before until ten days after the sample was collected for their first positive COVID-19 test.
+COVID-19 exposures are defined by Cal-OSHA regulations as a “close contact” exposure to a COVID-19 case, which includes sharing the same indoor airspace (e.g., office, waiting area, vehicle, etc.) for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes) during an infected person’s “infectious period.”
+The “infectious period” is one of either of the following:

+For symptomatic infected persons, two days before the infected person had any symptoms through Day 10 after symptoms first appeared (or through Days 5-10 if testing negative on Day 5 or later), and 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved; or,

+For asymptomatic infected persons, two days before the positive specimen collection date through Day 10 after positive specimen collection date (or through Days 5-10 if testing negative on Day 5 or later) after specimen collection date for their first positive COVID-19 test.

-COVID-19 Exposures are evaluated without regard to the use of most face coverings by either individual involved in a potential exposure.
+COVID-19 “close contact” exposures is normally evaluated without regard to whether employees were wearing coverings by individuals involved in a potential close contact exposure, with certain exceptions.

 Employees properly wearing approved Respirators (e.g., N95 or KN95) at all times during an exposure will not be required to quarantine unless they develop symptoms

-Identifying the COVID-19 Exposure and the High-Risk Exposure Period
+Identifying the COVID-19 Exposure and the Infectious Period

-In the event of a COVID-19 Exposure, the Dealership will attempt to determine the date and time that the COVID-19 Case was in the workplace and when any exposures may have taken place.
+In the event of a COVID-19 Exposure, the Dealership will attempt to determine the date and time that the COVID-19 Case was in the workplace and when any close contact exposures may have taken place.

-The Dealership will, where possible, identify the time periods during which the COVID-19 Exposure may have happened, including when the affected individuals were in the workplace, as well as their activities and all locations within the workplace which may have been visited by the COVID-19 Case during the High-Risk Exposure Period.
-This will require the Dealership to determine the parameters of the High-Risk Exposure Period for the affected individual.
+The Dealership will, where possible, identify the time periods during which the COVID-19 Exposure may have happened, including when the affected individuals were in the workplace, as well as their activities and all locations within the workplace which may have been visited by the COVID-19 Case during the Infectious Period.
+This will require the Dealership to determine the parameters of the Infectious Period for the affected individual.

 Determining who may have been affected by a potential Exposure

-In investigating the timing and location of potential COVID-19 Exposures, the Dealership will seek to identify any individual(s) who may have come into Close Contact with the COVID-19 Case during the High-Risk Exposure Period.
+In investigating the timing and location of potential COVID-19 Exposures, the Dealership will seek to identify any individual(s) who may have come into Close Contact with the COVID-19 Case during the Infectious Period.
 This will generally include discussions with affected individuals and those identified as potentially affected.

 We ask employees to report to the employer, without fear of reprisal, COVID-19 symptoms, possible close contacts, and possible COVID-19 hazards at the workplace.